 Reactive attachment disorder

-- an aversion to physical contact
+- aversion to being touched

-- problems with anger
+- difficulty expressing anger

 - difficulty showing affection